MCQ on Fungi and Fungal Infection (Medical Mycololgy)

 b) Consists of a stalk/stem

-c) A fruiting body with spores
+c) Consists of a fruiting body with spores

 d) Consists of the capsule enzyme